Pitch deck design

-Investor pitches last a matter of minutes, you only have a small space of time to grab the attention of your investor and keep it.
+Pitch deck design is difficult as investor pitches last a matter of minutes, you only have a small space of time to grab the attention of your investor and keep it.
 It’s a bit like speed dating.
 Plus your investor sees tons of pitches every week.
 So, how do you make yours stand out?
 A great pitch deck design can help you do this.

 It’s natural to look to other startups who have successfully raised money and think “How did they do that?”.
 Well, part of their success is usually down to how good their pitch deck is.
 Investment rests on how well you can communicate your idea.
 A good pitch deck will help you do this in a clear and simple way.
 Get it right and it can help secure your future.
 Get it wrong and the investor will forget you the minute you walk out the door.

 All pitch decks usually contain similar data: problem, solution, competition, figures, the team etc… So, if they all have similar content, what makes one better than another?
 That lies in the way the information is presented.
 Enter: the Design.

 Good design will make your pitch deck sink or swim.
 Daniel Eckler, founder of Mylo puts it nicely:

 Compare it to wearing a tie and pressed button up to a job interview: it won’t get you the job, but it will prevent you from having to dig yourself out of the hole a wrinkled tee and cargo shorts would have created